Greek Olive Oil vs Italian And Spanish & What Makes Greece Unique

 This is not just an agricultural product.
 It’s a living tradition, passed down from ancient civilizations to modern artisans.

-Flavor and Aroma: The Boldness of Greece
+Flavour and Aroma: The Boldness of Greece

 Greek olive oil, especially from Koroneiki olives is known for its vibrant green hue, grassy aroma, and peppery finish.
 That bold taste reflects high polyphenol content, the natural antioxidants that give EVOO both health power and that distinctive, pleasant “bite.”